Ulla Bisgaard

 People call me a jack of all trades, but master of non.
 I know a little and dabble a little in many things, but there are very few things I am an expert in,

 I believe in a holistic approach to life and what surrounds us.
 I believe in finding happiness in small things, or those that looks small but still have a big impact of your life, I live with my husband on a 1/2 acre homestead, where we practice permaculture.
-We have a small orchard, grow a lot of vegetables too and we keep chickens, ducks and rabbits for livestock.
-The rabbits is an endangered livestock, that we together with others are trying to save.
+We have a 3300 square foot food forest garden, and a 20 raised bed garden, where we grow about 2200 pounds of fruit, vegetables, berries, herbs, spices and grains.
+We keep chickens, ducks and rabbits for livestock.
+Both the rabbits and chickens was on the endangered livestock list, when we started out.
+Now they are all off that list.
+While we can’t produce everything we eat, we try to produce as much as we can,

 I love and engage in reading, gardening, herbalism, food preservation, sewing and alchemy.